 Why are diversity, equity, and inclusion priorities on our campus?

 Some members of our community feel that they are not treated equitably due to their race, ethnicity, gender, sexuality, physical ability, religion, socioeconomic status, or other factors.
 That’s not acceptable.
 At Hamilton, we celebrate diversity in all forms because our community benefits from the perspectives we share and the mutual respect we show one another.
 An appreciation for our differences connects us and is essential to providing the best education possible.

 We have work to do to be the community we aim to be.
 The College has made it a priority to develop and execute a comprehensive plan of action to effect sustainable, meaningful change in the short- and long-term.
-A newly appointed Advisory Council, with broad representation, will recommend further courses of sustainable action, informed by careful listening sessions with individuals and groups.
+An Advisory Council, with broad representation, recommended further courses of sustainable action, informed by careful listening sessions with individuals and groups.
 See updates on our progress.

 Building a community where everyone feels included, valued, and respected will take consistent effort from each one of us.
 We must all listen.
 We must elevate underrepresented voices.
 We must speak up against inequity, systemic racism, and bigotry.
 Join the conversation by sharing your ideas with Maria Genao-Homs, associate dean of diversity and inclusion, via Speak Up.

 From faculty and staff to students, Hamilton counts among its members many who are the first in their families to attend college.
 Our FirstUp initiative is an annual celebration of all first-generation community members on College Hill.